MartinBriza/QAuth/README.md

 Doesn't support much right now...
-I mean, it starts, it even authenticates... no results are put out right now.
+I mean, it starts, it even authenticates...
+We'll see about the rest

-The code's pretty messy but still good according to my WIP project standards.
+The code's pretty messy but still good compared to my other WIP projects

 TODO: